 Your grocery system is not complete until you decide when to get the groceries.
 I absolutely love to use Grocery Pickup because it saves so much time and energy.
 If you use grocery pickup services plan on filling your cart, selecting your time, and checking out the evening before the day you want to pick it up!
 You can usually add to your order up until a certain time of the day of your pickup.

 There are two ways you can go about your regular cleaning system.
 You could decide to do one cleaning task a day.
 The benefit of building a daily cleaning schedule is that if you are a busy person doing just one task a day will help you keep your house clean so that it never becomes a huge project.
-No more weekends doing nothing but cleaning!
+No more weekends doing nothing but cleaning and getting chores done!

 But you can also build a cleaning system in which you always clean on the same day each week.
 I think that in the long run cleaning all at once will actually save you time overall.
 That’s because you can get on a roll and really move through all the cleaning tasks and clean house like the maid would.